Nelson-E-S/my-weather-app/README.md

 # Problem Solution
 ## Technical Story
-The app will show a selection of forecast
+The app will show a selection of forecast cards